Skip to main content

 • grinding

-The reviews overwhelmingly indicate that grinding in the game is excessively time-consuming, with many players humorously suggesting that it requires "a second life" to manage.
-While some acknowledge minor improvements in certain modes, the overall sentiment is that the grinding experience can be tedious and frustrating, particularly due to glitches and AI issues that further complicate gameplay.
+The grinding aspect of the game is heavily criticized, with many users stating that it requires an excessive time commitment, often likening it to needing "a second life" to progress.
+While some acknowledge minor improvements in certain modes, the overall sentiment is that the grinding can be tedious and frustrating, particularly due to AI issues and glitches that hinder gameplay.

 • “A bit grindy sometimes.”